paritytech/polkadot/node/malus/README.md

-To define integration tests create file in the toml format as used with [gurke][gurke] under `./integrationtests` with either extension `.toml` or `.toml.tera` depending if you use tera based templating.
+To define integration tests create file in the toml format as used with [gurke][gurke] under `./integrationtests` with either extension `.toml` or `.toml.tera` depending on if you use tera based templating.

 ## Container Image Building Note

-In order to build the container image you need to have latest changes from polkadot and substrate master branches.
+In order to build the container image you need to have the latest changes from polkadot and substrate master branches.

 There different behavior strains, pick one that you'd like to use with a build arg: